-After 104 km north of Addis Ababa on the road to the historic route there is a 13th century religious center.
-Debre Libanos is a monastery in Ethiopia, lying northwest of the capital.
-Founded by the monastery’s Ichege known as the chief abbot was the second most powerful official after the Patriarch in the church.
-The monastery complex sits on a terrace between a cliff and the gorge of Jama Valley on the drainage system of Blue Nile River.
-St. Tekle Haymanot, the most valued saint in Ethiopian Orthodox church, which was a critical figure in establishing Ethiopian national identity.
-He was influential in “restoring” the Solomonic dynasty and revitalizing monasticism, which were central to both religious and cultural life.
+Located 104 km north of Addis Ababa off the road to the historic route is a 13th century religious center called Debre Libanos monastery, in Ethiopia,and was founded by the monastery’s Ichege known as the chief abbot designated the second most powerful official after the Patriarch in the church.
+The monastery complex sits on a terrace between a cliff and the gorge of Jama Valley on the drainage system of Blue Nile River and was built in memory of St. Tekle Haymanot, the most valued saint in Ethiopian Orthodox church.
+He was a critical figure in establishing Ethiopian national identity and was influential in “restoring” the Solomonic dynasty and revitalizing monasticism, which were central to both religious and cultural life.

 Blue Nile Gorge

 The Blue Nile Gorge is situated 225kms north of Addis Ababa.
 This majestic and massive gorge is the most captivating gorge in Africa.
-You feel completely hot when you drive down to the gorge.
+It is noticeably hot as you drive down the gorge.
 The area has a magnificent, captivating physical feature and natural beauty.
-One of the nicest canyons in Africa and the earth’s greatest gorge systems remain mysterious and for the most part unexplored.
-These geographical regions were unique as they remained, in many cases, undeveloped, natural and cultural gardens, perhaps much like the mystical definition.
-It is related with Grand Canyon of America.
+One of the nicest canyons in Africa and the earth’s greatest gorge systems that remain mysterious and for the most part unexplored.
+These geographical regions are unique as they are and in many cases, undeveloped, natural gardens, with much similarities to the Grand Canyon of North America.

-Ankober is situated 155km of north east of Addis Ababa off the road from Debre Birhan and one of historical place in the history of Ethiopia in the late 18th and 19th century.
-It was the seat of the shoa kings during the reigns of King Sahle Sillasie, Hailemelekot and the early years of Menlik II.
-The palace is situated on a commanding height with a spectacular view of the rift valley up to the Harrergie Mountains.
-Gelada Baboons (endemic to Ethiopia) are plenty sporting on the cliff edges of Ankober.
+Ankober is situated 155km north east of Addis Ababa off the road from Debre Birhan and is one of historical places in the history of Ethiopia during the late 18th and early 19th century.
+It was the seat of the Shoa kings, during the reigns of King Sahle Sillasie, Hailemelekot and the early years of Menlik II.
+The famous palace of Ankober is situated on a commanding height with a spectacular view of the rift valley extending to the Harrergie Mountains.
+Gelada Baboons (endemic to Ethiopia) are plenty, sporting on the cliff edges of Ankober.

 AMBO (WONCH CREATOR LAKE)

 Wonchi Creator Lake is situated 157 km south west of Addis Ababa and 32 km south of Ambo.
-Covering an area of 560 hectares, the lake and its surrounding are one of best sights for nature admires.
-Horse riding and boat trip is the lively activities you can perform it.
-The lake is surrounded by the mountain with dense forest.
-The alpine nature of the climate is worth enjoyable.
-The scenery is a breath taking while to the lake and an island monastery dotted there
+Covering an area of 560 hectares, the lake and its surrounding are one of the best sights for nature admirers.
+Horse riding and boat trip are the lively activities you can perform.
+The lake is surrounded by mountains with dense forest.
+The alpine nature of the climate is worth experiencing.
+The scenery is a breath taking with the lake and an island monastery dotted there.

 Lake Dendi is a crater lake in West Shewa about 127km (79mi) southwest of Addis Ababa.
 The dumbbell-shaped Crater Lake is NW-SE oriented, and has its surface set at elevation of 2,836 meters (9,305 feet) above sea level.